-Our popular Arts In the Park series will be Thursday evenings from June 13 through July 25, skipping July 4.
+Our 2019 Arts In the Park series is Thursday evenings from June 13 through July 25, skipping July 4.
 NOTE NEW 1/2 HR EARLIER START AND END TIME… All concerts are now 6:30pm - 8:30pm.
 Mark your calendars and keep checking our website page for more information.
 Throughout the season, we will try to keep this page updated with any updates regarding rain-outs, schedule changes, etc. Please remember that concessions are available each week starting at 6pm so you can enjoy dinner in the park.
 Or, bring your own picnic.

 Presented by the Morton Fine Arts Association.
 Bring a lawn chair or blanket,

 meet some friends & family, and enjoy great music at a beautiful venue.

 EVENT SPONSORED IN PART BY A GRANT FROM THE VILLAGE OF MORTON TOURISM FUND

 Founded in 1978 with Peoria area employees, retirees and family members of Caterpillar Inc., the Caterpillar Employees Big Band performs music in the traditional big band style.
 A repertoire of original arrangements made famous by Count Basie, Duke Ellington, Glenn Miller, Tommy Dorsey, and others during the big band heyday of the 1930s, 1940s, and 1950s, is supplemented with contemporary jazz and popular tunes arranged for big band.